Flow Field Object

 Color To Direction

-This drop-down menu addresses the problem of converting a colour into a direction vector.
+The other options address the problem of converting a colour into a direction vector.
 The colour from the shader is sampled and produces a result from 0 to 1 for each colour component (red, green or blue).

 We use the convention that red represents movement along the X-axis, green along the Y-axis, and blue along the Z-axis.
 The direction can either be positive or negative, but colour values are always positive, so to obtain vectors which can point along either the positive or negative axes, the colour is remapped from a range of 0 to 1 to a range of -1 to 1.
 This means that a colour with red set to 100% will result in a direction along the positive X-axis, while no red at all is movement along the negative X-axis.
 For example, a noise shader whose colours are set to red and black would result in vectors pointing along the X-axis (positive or negative) but not along the Y- or Z-axes since there is no green or blue in those colours..